ubports/autopilot/docs/faq/faq.rst

 **I am running some other Linux system!**

 You may have to download the source code, and either run from source, or build the packages locally.
-Your best bet is to ask in the autopilot IRC channel.
+Your best bet is to ask in the autopilot IRC channel ( :ref:`help_and_support`).

 Q. Where can I report a bug?
 ============================